-Sometimes it is required to discuss and review the proposal jointly with designer, consultants and project sponsors.
+Sometimes it is required to discuss and review the proposal jointly with the designer, consultants, and project sponsors.

-During the entire project duration, the contractor will find various issues and gap in the information.
+During the entire project duration, the contractor will find various issues and gaps in the information.
 Therefore, it is recommended to maintain an RFI register to record all RFIs.
 At the end of the project, the final RFI register must close all the RFIs and the register will be handed over to the client or project sponsors.

-RFI in construction and associated processes play a very important for the contractor to minimise the risk of project programme delay and project cost overrun.
+RFI in construction and associated processes play a very important for the contractor to minimize the risk of project program delay and project cost overrun.
 It is also an opportunity for the contractor to identify the change order that will lead to raising the compensation events.